Travelport-xx/travelport-uapi-tutorial/lesson_2-4.md

 * Similarly to the last exercise where we used a different service for a vehicle search, try to convert each price to Thai Bhat.
 To do this, you can use the `UtilCurrencyConversionPortType` in the `wsdl/Util_v17_0/Util.wsdl` definition.
 Naturally, the classes to use are `CurrencyConversionReq` and `CurrencyConversionRsp` who contain `CurrencyConversion` objects.

 * There is a large list of amenties that are provided for each hotel.
 Decode this list and display them to the user.
 Each amenity is represented by a [four letter code](http://support.travelport.com/webhelp/uapi/Content/Hotel/Shared_Hotel_Topics/Hotel%20Amenities.htm).
 You should create a table to print these out in a nice way for the user.
+The "translation" of each of these amenities is farther down on that same page of documentation.

 ----------------------